 One study shows that the strength and endurance of 173 participants improved after 12 weeks of yoga practice.
 Harvard Health Publishing also states that in a study, a small number of sedentary individuals who had never practiced yoga before enhanced their muscle strength and endurance after 8 weeks of practice.

 2. Yoga Helps Getting Rid of Stress

 This benefit should not be surprising as yoga has a reputation for encouraging relaxation.
-Indeed, yoga emphasises on calming the body and mind through a series of movements with controlled breathing and sometimes mediation.
+Indeed, yoga emphasizes on calming the body and mind through a series of movements with controlled breathing and sometimes meditation.